Our classes rotate each month, so make sure to keep up with our schedule here to see what's coming up!

-Lindy Hop is our favorite style at CCSwing and offered every month in one of our two locations.
+Lindy Hop is our favorite style at CCSwing and lessons are offered pretty regularly.
 It's a fun, athletic dance that saw its heyday in the 30s and 40s in the ballrooms of Harlem and made its comeback during the swing revival in the 80s and 90s -- thanks, in large part, to Frankie Manning, "the Ambassador of Lindy Hop" (Google him.
 You won't regret it!)
-The core of Lindy Hop is an 8-count basic called the "swingout."
+The core of Lindy Hop is an 8-count move called the "swingout."
 We recommend repeating the 101 and 102 series as much as you need to feel comfortable and confident in your swingout, as it can take some time to get it into your muscle memory.
 Whether it's fast and bouncy or slow and groovy -- it's some of the most fun you'll have on (or off) the dance floor.

 6-Count East Coast Swing